msberends/AMR/index.md

 ## Get this package

+#### Latest released version

-This package is available on the official R network (CRAN), which has a peer-reviewed submission process.
+This package is available [on the official R network (CRAN)](https://cran.r-project.org/package=AMR), which has a peer-reviewed submission process.
 Install this package in R with:

 ```r
 install.packages("AMR")